 The output specifier, e.g -o output/%%% gives the number format for numbering the images.
 Output files are named serially from 0, and include the page number too.
-For example, output files might be called output/000-p1.jpg,output/001-p1.png,output/002-p3.jpg etc. Here is an example invocation:
+For example, output files might be called output/000-p1.jpg, output/001-p1.png, output/002-p3.jpg etc. The specification %objnum may also be used to insert the object number of the image.
+Here is an example invocation: